 For postoperative atelectasis, prevention is the best approach.
-Anesthetic agents associated with postanesthesia narcosis should be avoided; narcotics should be used sparingly because they depress the cough reflex.
+Anesthetic agents associated with postanesthesia narcosis should be avoided.
+Narcotics should be used sparingly because they depress the cough reflex.
 Early ambulation and use of incentive spirometry are important.
 Encourage the patient to cough and to breathe deeply.
 Nebulized bronchodilators and humidity may help liquefy secretions and promote their easy removal.
-In the case of lobar atelectasis, vigorous chest physiotherapy frequently helps reexpand the collapsed lung.
-When these efforts are not successful within 24 hours, flexible fiberoptic bronchoscopy should be performed.
+In the case of lobar atelectasis, vigorous chest physiotherapy frequently helps re-expand the collapsed lung.
+When these efforts are not successful within 24 hours, flexible fiberoptic bronchoscopy could be performed.

 Prevention of further atelectasis involves (1) placing the patient in such a position that the uninvolved side is dependent to promote increased drainage of the affected area, (2) giving vigorous chest physiotherapy, and (3) encouraging the patient to cough and to breathe deeply.

-Patients may require repeat bronchoscopy if atelectasis recurs.
+Patients may require nasotracheal suctioning if atelectasis recurs.
 This is particularly true in patients with neuromuscular disease and poor cough.

 Therapy with a broad-spectrum antibiotic is started and modified appropriately if a specific pathogen is isolated from sputum samples or bronchial secretions.

-Severe hypoxemia associated with severe respiratory distress or hypoxemia should lead to intubation and mechanical support.
+Severe hypoxemia associated with severe respiratory distress should lead to intubation and mechanical support.
 Intubation not only provides oxygenation and ventilatory support, but also provides access for suctioning of the airways and facilitates performing bronchoscopy, if needed.
-The positive pressure and larger tidal volumes often help to reexpand collapsed lung segments.
+The positive pressure ventilation and larger tidal volumes may help to re-expand collapsed lung segments.

 Fiberoptic bronchoscopy is commonly required for diagnosis, particularly if an endobronchial lesion is suggested.
 This procedure has a limited role in the management of postoperative atelectasis.
 Fiberoptic bronchoscopy is not more effective than standard chest physiotherapy, deep breathing, coughing, and suctioning of patients who are intubated.
 Therefore, simple and standard respiratory therapy techniques should be administered to patients who spontaneously ventilate or patients on mechanical ventilation.
 Fiberoptic bronchoscopy should be reserved for those situations in which chest physiotherapy is contraindicated (eg, chest trauma, immobilized patient), poorly tolerated, or unsuccessful.

 Judicious use of perioperative analgesia is an essential adjunct, permitting patients to breathe deeply, cough forcefully, and participate in chest physiotherapy maneuvers.
-In patients with underlying pulmonary disease, use of epidural analgesia has been shown to be a very effective pain control measure, thereby aiding aggressive chest physiotherapy.
+In patients with underlying pulmonary disease, use of epidural analgesia is a very effective pain control measure, thereby aiding aggressive chest physiotherapy.

-N -acetylcysteine aerosols commonly are administered in an effort to promote clearance of tenacious secretions; however, their efficacy has not been documented.
+N -acetylcysteine aerosols commonly are administered in an effort to promote clearance of tenacious secretions.
+However, their efficacy has not been documented.
 In addition, N -acetylcysteine may cause acute bronchoconstriction.
-Its use should be limited to direct instillation at the time of fiberoptic bronchoscopy.
+Some clinicians recommend its use be limited to direct instillation at the time of fiberoptic bronchoscopy.

 Kato et al reported on the use of the RTX respirator for extensive atelectasis in elderly patients.
-Patients were placed in the lateral decubitus position, and the RTX respirator was reported to be a useful tool to clear retained sputum in elderly patients.
+Patients were placed in the lateral decubitus position.
+The RTX respirator was reported to be a useful tool to clear retained sputum in elderly patients.

 Chronic atelectasis is treated with segmental resection or lobectomy.

 Bronchodilators may be used to encourage sputum expectoration; if underlying airflow is present, these agents may also improve ventilation.
 Some patients may require broad-spectrum antibiotics to treat the underlying infections, which may occur because of bronchial obstruction.
-N -acetylcysteine aerosols are not recommended because of the risk of bronchoconstriction and the lack of documented efficacy.
+N -acetylcysteine aerosol is not routinely recommended because of the risk of bronchoconstriction and the lack of documented efficacy.

-Clinical Context: Beta-agonist for bronchospasm refractory to epinephrine.
-Relaxes bronchial smooth muscle by action on beta-2 receptors, with little effect on cardiac muscle contractility.
+Clinical Context: Albuterol is a beta-agonist for bronchospasm refractory to epinephrine.
+It relaxes bronchial smooth muscle by action on beta-2 receptors, with little effect on cardiac muscle contractility.
 Most patients (even those with no measurable increase in expiratory flow) benefit from treatment.
-Inhaled beta-agonists initially are prescribed prn.
-Frequency may be increased; institute regular schedule in patients on anticholinergic drugs who are still symptomatic.
+Inhaled beta-agonists initially are prescribed on an "as needed" basis.
+The frequency may be increased; institute a regular schedule in patients on anticholinergic drugs who are still symptomatic.

-Available as a liquid for nebulizer, metered-dose inhalers (MDI), and dry-powder inhalers.
+Albuterol is available as a liquid for nebulizer, metered-dose inhaler (MDI), and dry-powder inhaler.

-Clinical Context: Relaxes bronchial smooth muscle by action on beta-2 receptors, with little effect on cardiac muscle contractility.
+Clinical Context: Metaproterenol relaxes bronchial smooth muscle by action on beta-2 receptors, with little effect on cardiac muscle contractility.
 Most patients (even those with no measurable increase in expiratory flow) benefit from treatment.
-Inhaled beta-agonists initially are prescribed prn.
-Frequency may be increased; institute regular schedule in patients on anticholinergic drugs who are still symptomatic.
+Inhaled beta-agonists initially are prescribed on an as-needed basis.
+The frequency may be increased; institute a regular schedule in patients on anticholinergic drugs who are still symptomatic.

-Decrease muscle tone in both the small and large airways in the lungs, thereby increasing ventilation.
-Includes subcutaneous medications, beta-adrenergic agents, methylxanthines, and anticholinergics.
+Bronchodilators decrease muscle tone in both the small and large airways in the lungs, thereby increasing ventilation.
+They include subcutaneous medications, beta-adrenergic agents, methylxanthines, and anticholinergics.

-Clinical Context: Second-generation cephalosporin maintains gram-positive activity of first-generation cephalosporins; adds activity against Proteus mirabilis, Haemophilus influenzae, Escherichia coli, Klebsiella pneumoniae, and Moraxella catarrhalis.
+Clinical Context: Cefuroxime is a second-generation cephalosporin that maintains gram-positive activity of first-generation cephalosporins; it adds activity against Proteus mirabilis, Haemophilus influenzae, Escherichia coli, Klebsiella pneumoniae, and Moraxella catarrhalis.

-Condition of patient, severity of infection, and susceptibility of microorganism determine proper dose and route of administration.
+The condition of the patient, severity of the infection, and susceptibility of the microorganism determine proper dose and route of administration.

-Clinical Context: Inhalations may be tried to encourage sputum expectoration in patients with tenacious sputum and mucous plugging.
+Clinical Context: N-acetylcysteine inhalations may be tried to encourage sputum expectoration in patients with tenacious sputum and mucous plugging.

-Clinical Context: Cleaves and depolymerizes extracellular DNA and separates DNA from proteins.
+Clinical Context: Dornase alfa cleaves and depolymerizes extracellular DNA and separates DNA from proteins.
 This allows endogenous proteolytic enzymes to break down the proteins; thus, decreasing viscoelasticity and surface tension of purulent sputum.

 N -acetylcysteine is only recommended for direct instillation via fiberoptic bronchoscopy or in an intubated patient.
 Therapy with mucolytics may promote sputum removal of thick mucous plugs and, therefore, helps treat atelectasis in many patients.
 Inhaled recombinant human deoxyribonuclease is a mucolytic agent successfully used in patients with cystic fibrosis.